 - The shape of your eye.

-- If your pupils are equal in size.
+- If your pupils are equal in length.

 - The position of your pupils.

-- How your pupils react to bright light.
+- How do your pupils react to bright light?

 Normal pupils have 2 to 4 millimeters in bright light and 4 to 8 millimeters in the dark.
 Your doctor can measure your pupils in both eyes to see how well they shrink and grow.